Using concrete floor leveling compound

 Plan B: Grinding concrete floor with a hand grinder

 Another way to prepare the floor is by grinding it with the machine.
-If this route is chosen, it’s best that you have a good construction vacuum available and a floor grinder that can bite into the concrete.
+If this route is chosen, it’s best to have a good construction vacuum and a floor grinder that can bite into the concrete.

-There are many kinds of floor grinders so it’s good to check the size of the floor and make a decision based on that.
-The bigger grinders need a little practice, so I don’t recommend that if you haven’t touched one before.
+There are many kinds of floor grinders, so it’s good to check the floor’s size and decide based on that.
+The more giant grinders need a little practice, so I don’t recommend that if you haven’t touched one before.

 When should we choose this route?
 I’d do mechanical grinding when there are a lot of uneven surfaces.
 There are bumps on the floor and other things like that.

-The self-leveling compound is fast to use, but it’s no miracle maker and can’t cover spots that are way higher than the rest of the floor.
+The self-leveling compound is fast to use, but it’s no miracle maker and can’t cover spots much higher than the rest of the floor.

 Repair concrete cracks

-Before you can level the concrete, you need to fix any holes or cracks that are in the existing surface.
-There are more than one ways to do this, but I’ve chosen two options again.
+Before you can level the concrete, you must fix any holes or cracks in the existing surface.
+There is more than one way to do this, but I’ve chosen two options again.

 The first option is to use a latex concrete caulk that fits into a calk gun.
 Fill the holes or cracks with the caulk and then take a trowel to remove any excess.
 Apply and leave it to dry according to the manufacturer’s directions.